Applying gamification to training

 Appointment dynamics and skill trees

 When people see the path they are on, it becomes easier to walk it.
+This vision is empowering for employees and users.
 Additionally, by showing people what other employees like them have achieved, you provide social proof toward a development and accomplishment aim.

 Khan Academy shows learners the possibility space of a learning journey.
 Degreed Pathways and Team Treehouse curriculums are more clear-cut learning routes to walk.
 Duolingo, meanwhile, uses Protector Quests (Game Technique #30) to strengthen skills that need revisiting.
 This particular technique motivates players through Core Drive 4: Ownership & Possession and Core Drive 8: Loss & Avoidance, and pedagogically aligns with the latest behavior and learning theory.